jayasuryat/dowel/README.md

 Like `List<Map<String, List<@Dowel class>>>`

 ## `Dowel` ships with `lint` rules
-`Dowel` ships with `lint` rules which cover all of the basic scenarios and will warn you even before you might compile the code.
+`Dowel` ships with `lint` rules which cover all of the basic validation scenarios, and it will warn you even before you might compile the code if any improper usage is detected.

 And for the things that `lint` doesn't catch, like issues with unsupported types of properties, meaningful error messages will be logged from KSP to nudge you in the right direction.